Can I Eat Expired Gochujang?

 What are the food safety risks?

 Gochujang, a fermented Korean chili paste, poses minimal foodborne illness risks due to its high salt and low pH levels which inhibit pathogen growth.
 However, improper storage or contamination can lead to mold growth.
-To prevent foodborne illness, always use clean utensils when scooping out gochujang, store in airtight containers, and refrigerate after opening.
+To reduce the risk of foodborne illness, always use clean utensils when scooping out gochujang, store in airtight containers, and refrigerate after opening.
 Avoid cross-contamination with raw ingredients.

 What are some pro storage tips?